A Prudent Stewardship Tactic: the IRA-QCD. A strategic tax and donation tool.

 various custodians or banks, each account will have a calculated RMD.

-It is allowable to combine multiple account RMD values and make
+It is allowable to combine multiple account RMD values and make a

 distribution from one IRA.